A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Deterministic Hop Set Construction

 \subsubsection{Computing Clusters}

-Given the priorities of the nodes, the clusters can be computed by finding a shortest-path tree that is ``pruned'' at nodes whose distance to the root is more than (or equal to) their distance to nodes of higher priority than the root.
+Given the priorities of the nodes, the clusters can be computed by finding, for every priority $ i $ and for every node $ v $ of priority $ i $, the shortest paths up to nodes whose distance to~$ v $ is more than (or equal to) their distance to nodes of priority more than $ i $.
 In the pseudocode of Procedure~\ref{alg:clusters} we formulate this algorithm as a variant of weighted breadth-first search.
-We will not analyze the performance of this algorithm at this point since it depends on the models of computation that simulate it (see \Cref{sec:priorities} and \Cref{sec:other results} for implementations of the algorithm).
+We will not analyze the performance of this algorithm at this point since it depends on the models of computation that simulate it (see \Cref{sec:priorities} and \Cref{sec:other results} for implementations of the algorithm and performance analyses).

 \begin{procedure} \KwIn{Weighted graph $ G = (V, E) $ with positive integer edge weights, number of priorities $ p \geq 2 $, distance range $ R \geq 1 $} \KwOut{Clusters of $ G $ as specified in \Cref{thm:clusters}}